Farhad95000/HoverInfo-Module/README.md

 Description
 ============
-Version: 1.0,
+* Version  : 1.0
-Developer: Forhad Hossain
+* Developer: Forhad Hossain

 Requirements
 =============
-Python Version: Python 3.0 or higher ,
+* Python Version: Python 3.0 or higher
-OS: Any 32/64 bit OS
+* OS            : Any 32/64 bit OS

 How to Install
 ===============